 This, of course, depends on your current insurance policy.
 Thankfully, most private health insurance companies specifically outline what they do and do not cover.

-For all you know, you or someone you know who suffers from addiction may already be covered by their insurance!
+For all you know, you or someone you know who struggles with addiction may already be covered by their insurance.

 Silvestrini, E. (2014, August 31).
 Florida heals from pill mill epidemic.
 Retrieved April 05, 2018, from http://www.tbo.com/news/crime/florida-heals-from-pill-mill-epidemic-20140830/